Nidhognit/PassSecurityBundle/README.md

 * `path` - is absolute path;
 * Each new password in the file begins on a new line;

+Default bundle have some pass files:
+* `Pass100k` (selected by default) - list of 100 000 offen used passwords
+* `Pass1M` - list of 1 000 000 offen used passwords

+Example (select file with 1 000 000 passwords):

+    pass_security:
+            type: "file"
+            file: Pass1M

 #Type "base"

 #Type "custom"